If you have a beard, you already know that a little daily grooming is to keep it looking neat and clean.

 Beard Care and Skin Care

-When you are mixing up your own beard oil, it’s important to keep in mind that the ingredients you use need to be beard-friendly while also being healthy for your skin.
+When you are mixing up your own beard oil, it’s essential to keep in mind that the ingredients you use need to be beard-friendly while also being healthy for your skin.

 A lot of the products used on hair and beards make their way to the skin on your face.
-This can be a good thing or a bad thing, depending on the types of ingredients and whether the contain irritants.
+This can be a good thing or a bad thing depending on the types of ingredients and whether they contain irritants.

-For the beard oil, you want to have a combination of conditioning ingredients and healthy fragrance.
+For the beard oil, you want to have a combination of conditioning ingredients and pleasant fragrance.

 By using a base oil or “carrier oil” in combination with essential oils with skin benefits, you can ensure that your beard and the skin underneath are being treated well.